felixop7/felixop7/README.md

 # Daily Quote

+"You can't depend on your eyes when your imagination is out of focus." - Mark Twain

+# Daily Quote

 "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt